HarryPaniccc/DnD/Portable Hole.md

-# Wastehunter
-*Weapon (Shortsword), Uncommon*
-The weapon is curved slightly, the cutting edge well sharpened, and the flat of the blade has beautiful filigree in a dark steel.

-When an attack made with this weapon hits a beast or monstrosity, the target suffers an additional 1d6 necrotic damage.

----

-# Yellow Diamond Elemental Gem
-*Wondrous Item, Uncommon*
-This gem contains a mote of elemental energy.
-When you use an action to break the gem, an earth elemental is summoned as if you had cast the *conjur elemental* spell, and the gem's magic is lost

----

 # Portable Hole
 *Wondrous Item, Rare*
 his fine black cloth, soft as silk, is folded up to the dimensions of a handkerchief.
 It unfolds into a circular sheet 6 feet in diameter.